ortus-docs/coldbox-docs/modules/retrieving_&_interacting_with_module_settings/index.md

-# Module Settings
+# Retrieving Module Settings

-We now understand that the modules configurations are stored in the host parent configuration structure under the `modules` key.
-You can do a very hefty dot notation to retrieve module settings but we have created a shorthand method that is available in the framework supertype and thus available in all handlers,  interceptors, layouts and views:
+Modules configurations are stored in the host parent configuration structure under a `modules` key according to their name.
+To retrieve them you can do

 * `getModuleSettings( module )` : Returns the structure of module settings by the module name.
 * `getModuleConfig( module )` : Returns the module's configuration structure